KIM LEVAL, EXECUTIVE DIRECTOR

-Ashley does communications and outreach for NCAP via web, print and community events.
+Ashley spreads the word for NCAP via web, print and community events.
 Before joining NCAP, she worked as a crew leader for the Montana Conservation Corps and in graphic design/marketing for the outdoor gear industry.
 She holds a degree in graphic design from Portland State University and also has experience with non-profit housing.
 In her free time, Ashley enjoys running, biking, rock climbing, backpacking and gardening.